sgmurphy/wordpress-plugins/presto-player/readme.txt

 == Changelog ==

+= 2.2.0 =
+* New: Timestamp behavior on presets (pro required).
+* New: Setting to pass playlist highlight color to players (pro required).

 = 2.1.0 =
 * New: Add automatic video SEO schema (poster image required).

+= 2.0.16 =
+* Fix: Captions getting stuck off when muted preview captions are turned on and the video is played.
+* Fix: LifterLMS video progression tracking not working in latest version of Lifter Advanced Videos.

+= 2.0.15 =
+* Fix: Issue with Learndash video progression not working if media hub is added to lesson instead of a video.

 = 2.0.14 =
 * Improvement: Change default mobile behavior to play inline.